 The Adventist Church across North America has placed a great amount of emphasis and resources in planting churches.
 Nearly 600 mission groups - that’s how we call our new church plants - have been launched since 2015 till today in the United States, Canada, Bermuda, and the islands of Guam and Micronesia.
-Several of those new churches have been planted in the Rocky Mountain Conference.
 Although we really believe that planting churches is essential to make the gospel accessible to people in every city, town, and island in our territory, we also believe that we must be very careful about planting churches which misrepresent God and our organization.

 Reasons Not to Plant a Church: